apache/incubator-knox/books/0.3.0/book_troubleshooting.md

 #### Resolution

 Create the home directory for the user on HDFS.
-The home directory is typically of the form /user/<userid> and should be owened by the user. user 'hdfs" can create such a directory and make the user owner of the directory.
+The home directory is typically of the form `/user/{userid}` and should be owned by the user. user 'hdfs' can create such a directory and make the user owner of the directory.

 ### Job Submission Issues - OS Accounts ###